5gasp/5gasp-website/website/_project-workpackages/wp4.md

 ### Objectives:

-This WP contains the necessary effort to transform the 5GASP envisaged solutions to NetApps ready to be automated and onboarded to testbeds via the CI/CD process.
-The 5GASP SME partners solutions will be modelled, designed, transformed, and developed as NetApps in such a way that will allow to be interoperable across facilities following a diverse set of underlying NFV/5G solutions.
-In cases that NetApps follow a specific model the process will help the enhancement of WP3 services, like the automated model translation to enhance the NetApp archive model and embedded entities for the target facility NFV Orchestrator, depending on the defined model (YANG or TOSCA).
-Especially, in this WP, the “VNFication” phase of the 5GASP envisaged V-Model methodology will be followed according to the requirements set by WP2.

-Specifically, WP4 shall:

 - Define a methodology that establishes the limits of a NetApp and the rules and interfaces that assures them secure interoperability beyond vendor-specific implementations across multiple domains and availability of related standards or reference implementations.
 This methodology will allow the orchestration of NetApps to conform to a more valuable and complete service in operators’ production environments.